ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule (MacOS)/index.md

 	sudo mount -t hfsplus -o force,rw /dev/name_of_your_drive /your_mount_point

-Unfortunately, the drive is not yet mounted permantly.
+Unfortunately, the drive is not yet mounted permanently.
 Let's do that!
 Let's find the "PARTUUID" of your drive fist.

 	sudo blkid /dev/sda2